- Emergency Dentist

 During the dental implant treatment, a titanium root is implanted underneath the gum and fused into the jawbone, providing a solid foundation for a crown or bridge to be placed.

-Who needs a dental implant?
+Who needs a dental implant in Perth?

 Dental implants are an increasingly popular choice for those looking to replace missing teeth.
-Unlike dental bridges or dentures, dental implant is anchored directly into the jawbone, making them a more permanent solution.
-But who is a candidate for dental implants?
+Unlike dental bridges or dentures, a dental implant is anchored directly into the jawbone, making them a more permanent solution.
+But who is a candidate for implants?

 If you think dental implants might be right for you, schedule a consultation with our cosmetic dentist to discuss your options.